Quansight-Labs/quansight-labs-site/posts/2021/04/rethinking-jupyter-documentation.md

 For that matter technically this does not care as to whether the DocString is written in RST or Markdown; though I need to implement the later part.
-I believe though that some maintainers would be quite
+I believe though that some maintainers would be quite happy to use markdown whose syntax more users are familiar with.

 <img alt="papyri navigation" src="/images/2021/04/papyri-nav.gif" class='center' >